interactive-intelligence/i2-research/src/content/docs/getting-started/research-tips.md

 One of the best ways to deeply understand a method is to re-implement it from scratch or reproduce a published result.
 This forces you to confront details that papers often gloss over, and it builds the hands-on intuition needed to extend or critique existing work.

+## Visualize!
+Visualize!
+Visualize!
+Neural networks are a black box with large number of hyperparameters.
+If something doesn't work, is it because of the idea or the execution?
+How do you know?
+For RL, visualize **every input, output, and trajectory**!
+You should do this early and often.

 ## Keep a Research Journal

 Write down what you read, what you tried, and what you learned — even informally.
 A simple log of daily notes pays dividends when you need to retrace your thinking, write up your work, or explain your approach to a collaborator.